Type.GetProperty Method (String)

 Return ValueType: System.Reflection.PropertyInfo

-An object representing the public property with the specified name, if found; otherwise, a null reference (Nothing in Visual Basic).
+An object representing the public property with the specified name, if found; otherwise, null.

 The search for name is case-sensitive.
 The search includes public static and public instance properties.